-This article is a section of course Axure Full Course: Tutorial, Tips and Templates.
+This article is a part of course Axure Full Course: Tutorial, Tips and Templates.

 Now most websites use responsive view to adapt to different devices.
 It allows you to display different elements, sizes, and styles of elements in a page according to different screen sizes.

 There are two ways to create responsive views, one is to click Add Adaptive Views on the Style Panel on the right; the other is to click Add Adaptive Views on the Style Toolbar at the top.

 Create New Adaptive View Set in Style Pane